 The first time I used the ferry, I was just heading to the South Bank after visiting the Botanic Gardens, so I jumped on the CityHopper at the North Quay and jumped back off at South Bank 3…but when I realised that you could go all the way from the North Quay to Sydney Street – passing Kangaroo Point – for free, I knew I had to come back and use it again the next day!

 So, getting back into “hostel life” has been…interesting!
-I haven’t stayed in a hostel since I was travelling in Europe last year – and both of my last two jobs abroad including pretty nice accommodation.
+I haven’t stayed in a hostel since I was travelling in Europe and Indonesia last year – and both of my last two jobs abroad including pretty nice accommodation.